FISHARMNIC/C-compiler/README.md

 # Changelog - 2022
 ## April 24
-* First stge of the compiler is up and running
+* First stage of the compiler is up and running
 * Definition of variables, pointers, buffers, etc.

 ## April 27